Chart Color Schemes

 The level of general health in Eatons Hill is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Eatons Hill shows superior health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Eatons Hill shows superior health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence.

-The prevalence of common health conditions is low across both younger and older age cohorts.
-Approximately 57% (~4,603 people) of the total population has private health cover.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 8.0 and 7.4% of residents respectively.
-72.8% of residents claim to be completely free from medical ailments, compared to 69.2% across Greater Brisbane.
-The under-65 population exhibits better than average health outcomes.
-As of 14 June 2021, 14.2% (1,139 people) of the population is aged 65 and over.
-Health outcomes among seniors are above average, aligning with national rankings for the general population.
+The prevalence of common health conditions is notably low across both younger and older age groups.
+Approximately 57% (~4,581 people) have private health cover, which is very high compared to other areas.
+Mental health issues affect 8.0% of residents, while asthma impacts 7.4%.
+About 72.8% report being completely free from medical ailments, higher than the Greater Brisbane average of 69.2%.
+The under-65 population exhibits better-than-average health outcomes.
+Only 13.6% (1,085 people) are aged 65 and over, lower than Greater Brisbane's 15.1%.
+Health outcomes among seniors in Eatons Hill are above average, generally aligning with national rankings for the overall population.

 Frequently Asked Questions - Health